Frigidaire EFIC189 Portable Ice Maker Not Making Ice — Troubleshooting Guide

 2. Press the power button to start an ice cycle

-4. Lean your ear close to the air vents on the sides of the EFIC189
+4. Lean in close to the air vents on the sides of the EFIC189

-5. The humming should begin within 10-15 seconds of pressing the power button
+5. The humming should start within 10-15 seconds of pressing the power button

-If you hear the humming sound, the pump is energizing.
-Now check if water is actually spraying over the evaporator prongs:
+If you hear the humming, the pump is working.
+Next, check if water is spraying over the evaporator prongs:

 1. Open the ice bin door carefully

-2. Look upward into the EFIC189 and observe the metal evaporator prongs (vertical metallic fingers in the freezing chamber)
+2. Look upward into the EFIC189 and check the metal evaporator prongs (the vertical metallic fingers in the freezing chamber)

-3. You should see a thin spray or mist of water cascading over these prongs
+3. You should see a fine spray or mist of water cascading over these prongs

 4. Watch for at least 30 seconds during the cooling cycle

-If you hear no humming sound at all: The pump is not receiving power or has failed electrically.
-This typically requires replacement of the pump assembly, which is a complex repair.
+If you hear no humming at all: The pump isn’t receiving power or has failed electrically.
+This typically requires replacing the pump assembly, which is a more complex repair.

 Testing With a Multimeter (Advanced)

-If you have electrical testing experience, you can test the pump motor directly using a multimeter:
+If you’re comfortable with electrical testing, you can directly test the pump motor using a multimeter:

 1. Unplug the EFIC189 completely from the wall outlet

-2. Locate the pump connector inside the unit (typically a two-pin or three-pin connector near the water pump)
+2. Locate the pump connector inside the unit (usually a two-pin or three-pin connector near the water pump)

 3. Carefully disconnect the pump power connector